-The web app consists of four main components: i) Answer Question view that facilitates the provision of solicited feedback and the awarding of cryptoeconomic incentives, ii) Give Open Feedback view where users can provide unsolicited feedback, iii) View Statistics that informs users about their collected cryptoeconomic tokens and the behavior of others users and iv) See About Page where information about the app and a Netiquette are displayed.
+The web app consists of four main components: i) Answer Question view that facilitates the provision of solicited feedback and the awarding of cryptoeconomic incentives (Design Principles 7 and 11 in Table \ref{tab:design_principles}), ii) Give Open Feedback view where users can provide unsolicited feedback (Design Principle 7 in Table \ref{tab:design_principles}), iii) View Statistics that informs users about their collected cryptoeconomic tokens and the behavior of others users (Design Principle 6 in Table \ref{tab:design_principles}) and iv) See About Page where information about the app and a Netiquette are displayed.
 In the following, these components are illustrated in greater detail.